 The Concert/Theatre/Hybrid Mode defines how the arrow and GO controls function.
-To switch between Theatre and Concert modes, press the Controls button on the left of the Automation Detail Dialogue and touch the Theatre or Concert button on the right.
+To switch between the different modes, press the Controls button on the left of the Automation Detail Dialogue and touch the Concert Theatre or Hybrid button on the right.
 The mode is also indicated in the sidebar to the right of the Automation screen.

-The GO, Up and Down arrow buttons will light green to indicate that pressing the buttons will fire the next/previous scene without needing to confirm the recall by pressing the Go button.
+The GO, Up and Down arrow buttons will light green to indicate that they will immediately fire the next/previous Scene in Theatre mode.

 Simple and Accumulative Recall Modes